Why is it the narcissist can never see your point of view?

 It gives more awareness of why they say and do the things they do.
 It gives you a deeper understanding of why they acted certain ways towards you, why they provoked you and responded in certain ways to you, that most people not on the narcissistic personality disorder spectrum wouldn’t do.
 Give you the reality back of what really happened so that you can move forward with your life.

-From your point of view, you cooked them a lovely breakfast, then had to clean up a lovely mess, from the narcissist’s point of view, you criticised them the night before by not agreeing to their demands.
-Therefore they awoke grumpily and chose the fact you hadn’t cooked their sausages just how they like them, to throw the plate on the floor, or perhaps as you were supposed to be going out for the day with family, or doing something the narcissist doesn’t want to do like heading off to a Special Occasion, as they’ll feel like they’ll not be the centre of attention, they’ll be going all out to project their negative state of mind into you, send your mind all over before you head out of the door, and some do and will start their games in advance.
+From your perspective, you cooked them a lovely breakfast, then had to clean up a lovely mess.
+From the narcissist’s perspective, you criticised them the night before by not agreeing to their demands.
+Therefore they awoke grumpily and chose the fact you hadn’t cooked their sausages just how they like them, cut their sausage the right way, brought them the wrong make of sausage, to throw the plate on the floor, or perhaps as you were supposed to be going out for the day with family, or doing something the narcissist doesn’t want to do like heading off to a Special Occasion, as they’ll feel like they’ll not be the centre of attention, they’ll be going all out to project their negative state of mind into you, send your mind all over before you head out of the door, and some do and will start their games in advance.

-If narcissist got a reaction from you when they threw the food on the floor or the money, whatever it was they did.
-Then they got reaction by storming off, you and the children chasing after them, this gives them the attention they believe they deserve after you criticised them, it feeds their ego a little more, so heals them from the criticism enough to play happy parent getting positive emotions from the children, yet not enough to be nice to you, in their mind, you need to be punished.
+If narcissist got a reaction from you when they threw the food on the floor or the money, whatever it was, they did.
+Then they got a reaction by storming off, you and the children chasing after them.
+This gives them the attention they believe they deserve after you criticised them, it feeds their ego a little more, so heals them from the criticism enough to play happy parent getting positive emotions from the children, yet not enough to be nice to you, in their mind, you need to be punished.
 So you can be the one remembered as grumpy that day, and the children will forget about their actions.

-A narcissist logic isn’t the same as other logic how a narcissist thinks.
+A narcissist logic isn’t the same as others logic, how a narcissist thinks isn’t the same, they have different beliefs.
 Their cognitive distortions often mean everything is black and white to the narcissist, no middle ground, no grey.
 It’s their way, or you get punished way, but you have to work out what their way is when their logic is completely different to yours.